compthree/variational-autoencoder/README.md

 ## Tensorflow graph:

-From the enclosed `vae_mnist.ipynb` notebook, you can run tensorboard to see the entire computational graph.
+From the enclosed `vae_mnist.ipynb` notebook, you can run tensorboard to see the entire computational graph.<br>

-A look at the entire tensorflow graph:
+A look at the entire tensorflow graph:<br>
 ![tensorflow graph](other/images/tensorflow_graph.png?raw=true "tensorflow_graph")

-A look at the variational autoencoder graph:
+A look at the variational autoencoder graph:<br>
 ![variational autoencoder graph](other/images/variational_autoencoder.png?raw=true "variational_autoencoder")

-A look at the encoder graph (three-layer fully-connected):
+A look at the encoder graph (three-layer fully-connected):<br>
 ![encoder graph](other/images/encoder.png?raw=true "encoder")

-A look at the decoder graph (three-layer fully-connected):
+A look at the decoder graph (three-layer fully-connected):<br>
 ![decoder graph](other/images/decoder.png?raw=true "decoder")